Frequently Asked Questions

 • That depends on what you like to do.
 The tranquil area surrounding the lodge offers incredible scenery and outdoor opportunities year-round.
 For migratory bird watching, the spring and fall months are best (February-May and September-October) to catch sightings of swans, eagles, hawks, owls, ducks, and other life-listers.
 For hiking and exploring the area’s trails (Skookum Volcano, Rambler Mine, Caribou Creek), the best months are June through early September when creek levels tend to be lower.
 Fishermen are advised to bring light tackle for the Arctic grayling and lake trout commonly found in the area’s lakes and streams.
 The autumn colors begin making their appearance late August into September.
 For some of the earliest ice climbing of the year, guests come late October through early December.
 For backcountry/cross-country skiing, fat-tire biking, snowmachining, and ice fishing, February through April conditions are best, with many gorgeous bluebird days.
 The Northern Lights are typically sighted October through April, with the warmest night temperatures (for more comfortable viewing) in March and April.
 This is a spectacular and rewarding place, any time you choose to visit.

-• Our guest cabins have all the essentials for sleeping and relaxing comfortably and preparing your meals.
+• Our guest cabins and yurts have all the essentials for sleeping and bathing comfortably and preparing / cleaning up after your meals (fresh sheets, towels, soap, etc.).
 You’ll need to bring gear for your days afield: Comfortable, functional clothing appropriate to the season and activity.
 Layers and a good waterproof shell (rain jacket and pants) are good year-round for blocking the wind and water.
-Sturdy footwear (light hiking boots or trail shoes), good socks, a daypack, water bottle, camera, and bug spray are a must if you plan to hit the summer trails.
+Sturdy footwear (light hiking boots or trail shoes), good socks, a daypack, water bottle, camera, and bug repellent are a must if you plan to hit the summer trails.
 A head net can be helpful too, and is a lightweight, inexpensive defense against Alaska’s winged mascot (the mosquito).
 A hat, gloves, sunglasses, and binoculars also come in handy and are recommended for all seasons.
-Because there is no way for us to tell how much bear spray is left in a used canister, we do not lend it at the lodge.
-You can find it at many stores in Anchorage and Fairbanks.
-We do have extra bug spray and sunscreen available at the lodge.

 • Because of our remote off-grid location, we do not have guest laundry facilities available.
 There are laundry options in Chistochina—60 miles away toward Anchorage/Valdez, and Tok—120 miles away toward Fairbanks/Canadian border.
 We do not currently offer guest hair dryers due to their high energy use.
 Ice is available in the main lodge by request.